 Stromboli are rolled like these Pinwheel Bread Rolls.
 However, rather than being sliced and baked cinnamon-roll-style, they are baked in a log shape and sliced after serving.

 Follow these step-by-step instructions and give this recipe for Stromboli a try today.
 You’re going to love it!
 And if for another fun recipe using salami, be sure to try these Antipasto Sliders on soft Hawaiian rolls.

-Classic Italian Stromboli Recipe
+How to Make Classic Stromboli Recipe

 Making a Stromboli is a quick and easy process.
 Plus it’s make-ahead friendly.
 Just assemble and bake before serving.